dilliram-code/Daily-Python-Practice/day10-decorator-generator-etc/readme.md

 ## What is Iterator?
 - An iterator is an object that allows the programmer to traverse through a sequence of data without having to store the entire data in the memory.

+## What is Iterable?
+- Iterable is an object, which one can iterate over.
+- It generates an Iterator when passed to iter() method.

 ## ✅4.
 Understanding the Difference Between `a, b = b, a + b` and `a = b; b = a + b`